Dateline: Wroclaw, Poland

 Romania.
 Romania does not cancel the citizenships of those who obtain a second passport elsewhere, although it does not claim responsibility for other nationalities being lost as a result of keeping Romanian citizenship.
 There have been cases of people who have lost their multiple nationalities after re-applying for Romanian citizenship.
 Furthermore, Romania has a controversial practice of granting dual citizenship to Moldovans.

 Slovenia.
-Slovenia, whose passport also confers citizenship in the European Union, may forbid those becoming naturalized citizens from keeping their existing nationalities.
+Slovenia, whose passport also confers European Union citizenship, may forbid those becoming naturalized citizens from keeping their existing nationalities.
 However, it does not prohibit native Slovenians from having a second passport in most cases.

 South Korea*.
 South Korea, while a great country, is a rather insular culture and long forbade its citizens from having another passport.
 However, as of 2011, a new law allowed those who became dual nationals at birth to retain both passports if they declared their intention to remain South Korean by age 22.
 The law does not allow South Koreans to obtain other citizenships as adults.
 However, expats living in South Korea who obtain citizenship — including through the country’s immigrant investor program — can retain their birth citizenship.